-Leonard Berman joined First Manhattan in 2006 to work with David Manischewitz.
+Leonard Berman joined First Manhattan in 2006.
 Len is both a Portfolio Manager and a Research Analyst, with primary coverage of media and real estate companies.
-Len and David manage assets for individuals, families, partnerships, and family and charitable trusts.
-Their priority is to provide excellent personal service to their clients.
-They focus on understanding each client’s specific circumstances, and investing in a manner that is appropriate for his or her specific goals and risk tolerance.
+Len manages assets for individuals, families, partnerships, and family and charitable trusts.
+His priority is to provide excellent personal service to his clients.
+Len focuses on understanding each client’s specific circumstances, and investing in a manner that is appropriate for his or her specific goals and risk tolerance.

 Len acts as a trusted advisor to his clients, discussing financial planning issues as well as assets and investments held outside of First Manhattan.

 Len, a risk-averse, value-oriented Portfolio Manager, seeks to achieve attractive long-term investment returns without taking unreasonable risks.
 Patient and often contrarian, Len tends to like companies and industries that are misunderstood or are temporarily out of favor, and which he expects to generate attractive long-term investment returns with lower risk of permanent losses.

 Len’s equity portfolios typically consist of 25 – 30 companies, sensibly diversified by industry, target markets, and market capitalization.
 Len relies on First Manhattan’s research department as well as his own analytical work and familiarity with many types of securities and numerous industries, to identify and evaluate potential investment opportunities.

 When considering an investment, Len takes a long-term approach that emphasizes an in-depth understanding of a company’s business and management.
 His investment process focuses on factors that should drive solid long-term returns while reducing the risk of permanent losses.
 These include: